What is Ethereum? Complete Guide 2026 for Beginners

 - Ethereum = programmable blockchain platform created in 2015 by Vitalik Buterin

-- Difference from Bitcoin: Bitcoin = digital gold; Ethereum = world computer
+- BTC vs ETH difference = Bitcoin = digital gold; Ethereum = world computer

-You’ve probably heard of Ethereum, the cryptocurrency that’s making waves alongside Bitcoin.
-But Ethereum isn’t just a digital currency—it’s a technological revolution transforming finance, art, and the internet itself.
+You’ve probably heard of Ethereum, the cryptocurrency that’s been making headlines right after Bitcoin.
+But Ethereum isn’t just a simple digital currency — it’s a technological revolution transforming finance, art, and the internet itself.

-Created in 2015 by Vitalik Buterin, Ethereum has become the world’s second-largest cryptocurrency with over $400 billion in market capitalization.
-Thousands of applications run on its network, managing over $100 billion in decentralized finance.
+Created in 2015 by Vitalik Buterin, Ethereum has become the second largest cryptocurrency in the world with over $400 billion in market capitalization.
+Thousands of applications run on its network, managing more than $60 billion in decentralized finance.

-In this complete guide, you’ll discover exactly what Ethereum is, how it works, and why it has become indispensable in the crypto ecosystem.
+In this complete 2026 guide, you’ll discover exactly what Ethereum is, how it works, and why it has become essential to the crypto ecosystem.
+Whether you’re a beginner or an experienced investor, this guide will give you all the keys to understanding this revolutionary technology.

 Imagine a massive computer shared by millions of machines worldwide.
 This computer:

-- Belongs to no one: no company or government controls it
+- Belongs to no one: no company, no government controls it

 - Is secure: protected by cryptography and thousands of validators

 Concrete example: With Bitcoin, you can send money to someone.
-With Ethereum, you can create a program that automatically sends money when a condition is met—like an automatic transfer on the 1st of the month, but without a bank.
+With Ethereum, you can create a program that automatically sends money to someone when a condition is met — like an automatic transfer on the 1st of each month, but without a bank.

 Ethereum was conceived in late 2013 by Vitalik Buterin, a 19-year-old Russian-Canadian programmer frustrated by Bitcoin’s limitations.
 He dreamed of a blockchain capable of executing any program, not just financial transactions.
 His idea transformed the crypto industry forever.